derberg/Documenting-REST-API---Workshop-Script/docu/apireference.md

 - PUT
 - DELETE

-Make a GET call to `http://minerva.us-west-2.elasticbeanstalk.com/events`
+Make a GET call to `https://api.thecatapi.com/v1/images/search`

 ### Query params

 So called optional parameters.
 Its about limiting and specifying response.

-Make a GET call to `http://minerva.us-west-2.elasticbeanstalk.com/events?q=type:"Conference 2016"`
+Make a GET call to `https://api.thecatapi.com/v1/images/search?size=small&limit=5`

 ### Headers

 Response and request.

-Make again a GET call to `http://minerva.us-west-2.elasticbeanstalk.com/events` Notice all the different headers, content type or length.
+Make again a GET call to `https://api.thecatapi.com/v1/images/search` Notice all the different headers, content type or length.

 ### Body/Payload

-It is not only when you POST but also whey you get a response.
+It is not only when you POST but also whey you GET a response.

-Make a POST call with Content-Type: application/json
+Make a POST call to `https://api.thecatapi.com/v1/favourites` with `Content-Type: application/json`
 ```
 {
-   "type":"sample type",
-   "name":"sample name",
-   "description":"sample description",
-   "website":"sample website",
-   "start_date":"sample start_date",
-   "end_date":"sample end_date",
-   "address":"sample address",
-   "latitude":1.1,
-   "longitude":1.1,
-   "eventId":"some-id-here"
+	"image_id": "4m6"
 }
 ```